Engineering Notes

 Constrained Diffusion Policies (2024) apply CMDPs to diffusion-based robot control, where the denoising process itself is constrained to stay within safe action regions.

-The open question: constraint specification.
+The open question is constraint specification.
 Most CMDP work assumes you know the cost function.
-In practice, specifying what “unsafe” means is as hard as specifying what “good” means — the reward specification problem reappears in safety clothing.
+In practice, specifying what “unsafe” means is as hard as specifying what “good” means.
+The reward specification problem reappears in safety clothing.
 RLHF-based safety (learning cost functions from human preferences) is an active area bridging safe RL with RLHF.

 CMDPs are a special case of constrained optimization as studied in operations research and economics.
 The Lagrangian method is the same KKT-condition machinery used in support vector machines, portfolio optimization under risk constraints, and water resource allocation.